-One of the most effective methods towards this goal is the Quarterly Business Review – or a QBR.
+One of the most effective methods towards this goal is the Quarterly Business Review (or QBR).

-It also helps educate you to the clients long-term plans, how they see their business going for better, and for worse, and giving you the opportunity to help your client plan for that.
+It also helps educate you to the client's long-term plans, how they see their business going for better, and for worse, and giving you the opportunity to help them plan for that.

 By showing an interest and learning about your clients business, you’ll be taking a huge step towards becoming that Trusted Business Advisor.

 Although not the goal, invariably the meeting will uncover sales opportunities.

 For example, if the client is projecting a good quarter where they will be taking on two new employees – you can speak to that client about the computers, software and licenses that they will need.
 Often the client hasn’t even considered these things.
 This helps educate them that IT requires a planned budget.

 You can also remind the client of the amount of lead time you’ll need to help them.
 This helps educate your client of the sufficient notice you require to bring a new employee on-board.
 It also helps reduce those Monday morning phone calls from your client to your Helpdesk where the simple admin task of adding a new user and sourcing and setting up a new PC becomes an ultra urgent task.

 Longer term, you can use reports – like those created in your SolarWinds® MSP Remote Monitoring and Management dashboard – to help the client understand usage trends and to budget for their IT requirements.